xchhuang/pointsets_to_powerspec/README.md

 ## point sets to power spectra
-A tool for visualizing point sets and their frequency power spectra.
+A python tool for visualizing point sets and their frequency power spectra.

 ### Prerequisites
 * Python 3.9.8